 With the marvelous power efficiency of modern Intel processors and Nvidia graphics cards, most single-GPU systems probably don’t need more than a 600-watt power supply.
 But this list is all about the best of the best—and investing in a beefier power supply is a good idea if you want to use multiple graphics cards or ensure room for expansion in the future.

-The Corsair AX1500i ($450 on Amazon) is essentially a power supply paragon.
-This fully modular PSU is rated for 80 Plus Titanium efficiency and tremendous load regulation across all rails thanks to a cutting-edge digital control system.
-Tom’s Hardware and Jonny Guru both give the supply flawless ratings, and we use (and love) its similarly potent sibling, the Corsair AX1200i ($300 on Amazon), in PCWorld’s own dedicated graphics card test system.
+The Corsair AX1500i ($450 on Corsair.com) is essentially a power supply paragon, though it’s often out of stock these days due to high demand from coin mining operations.
+This fully modular Corsair AX1500i PSU is rated for 80 Plus Titanium efficiency and tremendous load regulation across all rails thanks to a cutting-edge digital control system.
+Tom’s Hardware and Jonny Guru both give the supply flawless ratings.
+Corsair recently announced a step-up AX1600i ($500 on Newegg), too.